Denis Shapovalov: 2015–16: Early years

 In late November 2015, Shapovalov won his first professional doubles title at the ITF Futures in Pensacola.
 In January 2016, he reached the doubles final at the ITF Futures in Sunrise.
 A week later, he captured his first professional singles title with a straight-set victory over Pedro Sakamoto at the ITF Futures in Weston.
-In March 2016, he reached the semifinals of the Challenger Banque Nationale de Drummondville, beating his first top 100 player in Austin Krajicek before losing to Daniel Evans in three sets.
+In March 2016, he reached the semi-finals of the Challenger Banque Nationale de Drummondville, beating his first top 100 player in Austin Krajicek before losing to Daniel Evans in three sets.

 In April 2016, Shapovalov won his second and third singles titles after defeating world No. 286 Tennys Sandgren at the ITF 25K in Memphis and winning the ITF 10K in Orange Park over Miomir Kecmanović two weeks later.
 He also won the doubles title in Orange Park.
 In July 2016, Shapovalov was awarded a wildcard for the tournament in Washington, his first ATP main draw appearance.
 He was defeated by Lukáš Lacko in three sets.
 Shapovalov then was awarded a wildcard for the 2016 Rogers Cup the next week.
-In the first round he upset world No. 19 Nick Kyrgios, beating him in three sets to win his first tour level match.
+In the first round, he upset world No. 19 Nick Kyrgios, beating him in three sets to win his first tour-level match.
 He was defeated by No. 40 Grigor Dimitrov in straight sets in the next round.